NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [ ] Components in .mdx 🚧
       Like this `<Aside>` https://github.com/jlengstorf/learnwithjason.dev/blob/master/site/src/components/aside.js
       also `<YouTube>`, `<Twitter>`, `<CodeSandbox>` etc.
-      maybe use https://github.com/MichaelDeBoey/gatsby-remark-embedder for part of those embeds
+      maybe use https://github.com/MichaelDeBoey/gatsby-remark-embedder for part of those embeds. https://github.com/PaulieScanlon/gatsby-mdx-embed is in line with original idea of creating the components myself.